 Solar Access Laws by State

 Thanks to the Texas Senate Bill (Texas House Bill 362), HOAs and property owner associations (POAs) can’t outright deny the installation of a solar energy device as long as the device matches Texas’s definition, as seen in Texas Tax Code Section 171.107.

 Here are Texas’s HOA rules for solar devices under the state’s solar access laws:

-- The HOA needs to approve an installation prior to its start.
+- The HOA must approve an installation before it starts.

-- All system elements need to be silver, bronze, or black tones.
+- All system elements must be in silver, bronze or black tones.